mohitpai/journey-optimizer.en/help/using/rn/inline-messages.md

 ### Will there be access to the environment during the migration process?

-Migration will occur at night-time.
+Migration occurs at night-time.
 You will be able to use the product.
 But do not create, edit or delete journeys.

 ### Will the messages continue to be sent?